uncefact/project-vckit/README.md

 | `false` | Skips seeding entirely |
 | (unset) | Same as `true` |

-> **Breaking change (v1.2.0):** The entrypoint now exits with an error if `did import` fails.
+> **Breaking change:** The entrypoint now exits with an error if `did import` fails.
 Previously, failures were silent and the container would start without a DID, causing credential verification to fail.
 Deployments that do not seed DIDs should set `SEED_DID=false`.

 ## Start the server on local